-Zorn's (1989) approach is similar, although, rather than estimating separate income and wealth constraints, he used a single measure of the difference between the desired house value and the value derived from the more binding of the two constraints.
-Based on analysis of a sample of households from 1986, Zorn's (1989) findings are consistent with those of Linneman and Wachter (1989): moving to homeownership is less likely when financial constraints are binding.
+the more binding of the two constraints.
+Based on analysis of a sample of households from 1986, Zorn's findings are consistent with those of Linneman and Wachter that moving to homeownership is less likely when financial constraints are binding.

-Using data from the National Longitudinal Survey of Youth (NLSY), conducted from 1985 through 1990, Haurin, Hendershott, and Wachter (1997) employed a similar methodology as Linneman and Wachter (1989) but improved on their specification in a number of ways, including creating instrumental variables for wealth and allowing for households to choose a loan-to-value ratio higher than 80 percent to avoid this constraint if their income would support larger mortgage payments.
-Similar to Zorn (1989), however, Haurin, Hendershott, and Wachter (1997) combined income and wealth constraints into a single variable measuring the financial constraint imposed by standard underwriting guidelines, so the results do not shed light on the relative importance of income and wealth constraints.
-Their results are also highly consistent with the findings from Linneman and Wachter (1989): these financial constraints are important factors in predicting the probability of homeownership.
+Using data from the National Longitudinal Study of Youth from 1985 through 1990, Haurin, Hendershott and Wachter (1997) employ a similar methodology as Linneman and Wachter, but improve upon their specification in a number of ways, including creating instrumental variables for wealth and allowing for households to choose a loan-to-value ratio higher than 80 percent to avoid this constraint if their income will support larger mortgage payments.
+However, similar to Zorn, they combine income and wealth constraints into a single variable measuring the financial constraint imposed by standard underwriting guidelines, so the results do not shed light on the relative importance of income and wealth constraints.
+Their results are also highly consistent with the findings from Linneman and Wachter that these financial constraints are important factors in predicting the probability of homeownership.

-Although these studies made an important contribution to the literature by examining the role of financial constraints on tenure choice, none of these studies examined the magnitude of the impact of these constraints on homeownership rates.
-Several recent studies, however, have adapted this general approach to examine how a reduction in financial and other constraints might contribute to homeownership levels.
-Using the 1995 American Housing Survey (AHS), Quercia, McCarthy, and Wachter (2003) employed Linneman and Wachter's (1989) approach to identify households that are wealth or income constrained and then incorporate these measures into a general tenure choice model.
-As in Linneman and Wachter (1989), dummy variables were used to identify households facing income or wealth constraints, assuming a loan requiring a 20-percent downpayment and a 28-percent front-end ratio at then-current market interest rates of 8 percent.
-These variables were then included in a logit model that predicted the probability of homeownership based on household characteristics (age, race/ethnicity, gender, and marital status) and the relative costs of owning and renting in each household's market area.
-A principal goal of this analysis was to examine the impact of loosening the constraints on the probability of homeownership for key subgroups of the population.
-The impact of loosened underwriting criteria was simulated by applying the estimated coefficients of the logit model to household characteristics and by varying the value of the dummy variables for the income and wealth constraints to reflect different underwriting assumptions regarding the maximum percentage of income that is needed for housing costs, the size of the downpayment required as a percentage of the house value, and the mortgage interest rate.
+While these studies made an important contribution to the literature by examining the role of financial constraints on tenure choice, none of these studies examine the magnitude of the impact of these constraints on homeownership rates.
+However, several recent studies have adapted this general approach to examine how a reduction in financial and other constraints might contribute to homeownership levels.
+Using the 1995 American Housing Survey (AHS), Quercia et al. (2003) employ Linneman and Wachter's approach to identify households who are wealth or income constrained and then incorporate these measures into a general tenure choice model.
+As in Linneman and Wachter, dummy variables are used to identify households facing income or wealth constraints assuming a loan requiring a 20 percent downpayment and a 28 percent front-end ratio at then-current market interest rates of 8 percent.
+These variables are then included in a logit model that predicts the probability of homeownership based on household characteristics (age, race-ethnicity, gender, and marital status) and the relative cost of owning and renting in each household's market area.
+One of the principal goals of this analysis is to examine the impact of loosening these constraints on the probability of homeownership for key subgroups of the population.
+The impact of loosened underwriting criteria is simulated by applying the estimated coefficients of the logit model to household characteristics and by varying the value of the dummy variables for the income and wealth constraints to reflect different underwriting assumptions regarding the maximum percent of income that is needed for housing costs, the size of the downpayment required as a percent of the house value, and the mortgage interest rate.